Oriental (Morocco)

 The capital and the largest city is Oujda, and the second largest city is Nador.
 The region includes 7 provinces and one prefecture.

-A majority of the population of Oriental speak Moroccan Arabic (86.2%) as a first or second language.
-A large minority speak the Rif-Berber language (38.4%) as a first language.
+The majority of the population of the Oriental Region speaks Moroccan Arabic (86.2%) as a first or second language.
+According to the 2024 census, 31.1% of the inhabitants of the Oriental Region speak Tarifit.
 Small numbers speak Eastern Middle Atlas Tamazight and Figuig Tamazight, principally in the south of Oriental.

 Etymology

 The English name Oriental is derived from the French term L'Oriental (for "the east") and comes directly from the Latin orientalis, "of the east", being that the region is located in the east of Morocco.
-The Arabic name Ash-Sharq also means "the east", as does the Berber name Tagmuḍant (from agmuḍan).
+The Arabic name Ash-Sharq also means "the east".

 Geography

 Oriental is situated in the northeastern part of the country, with a northern coastline on the Mediterranean Sea.
-The region of Tangier-Tetouan-Al Hoceima, lie to its northwest, Fès-Meknès to its west, Drâa-Tafilalet to the southwest, with the Algerian provinces of Tlemcen and Naâma to its east and Béchar to the south.
+The region of Tangier-Tetouan-Al Hoceima, lie to its northwest, Taza-Fès-Meknès to its west, Drâa-Tafilalet to the southwest, with the Algerian provinces of Tlemcen and Naâma to its east and Béchar to the south.
 Melilla, a Spanish autonomous city, also borders the region.
 In 2015, Oriental was expanded to include Guercif Province.

 The region is made up into the following prefectures and provinces: